qzmfranklin/zmake/README.md

 * Parallel make using the `make -j` becomes very tricky, if at all possible.

 Peter Miller concluded that
 > the right way of writing Makefiles was to write a single Makefile the could build the entire project.

 Peter Miller proposed an *alternative single Makefile solution* (section 7 'Big Picture' in his paper).
 His solution had a file called `modules.mk` in each subdirectory to store directory specific information, and had the Makefile in the root directory include all the `modules.mk` files.
 However, his solution did not fully support directory level modularity because it passed compiling options using a global variable.

 Emile van Bergen, was aware of these, and proposed a [new solution](http://evbergen.home.xs4all.nl/nonrecursive-make.html).

 Similar to Peter's approach, Emile's solution was to write `Rules.mk` files for each subdirectory and have the Makefile in the root directory inlcude all the `Rules.mk` in the right order.

 Emile's solution used stacks and stack pointers to keep track of paths.
 As the make program enters a `Rules.mk` (assuming `Rules.mk` is in a subdirectory called `subdir`), the parent directory of `subdir` is pushed into a stack and the stack pointer shifts to `subdir`.
-As the make program leaves `subdir`, the parent directory is poped from the stack and the stack pointer shifts back to the parent directory.
+As the make program leaves `subdir`, the parent directory is popped from the stack and the stack pointer shifts back to the parent directory.

 The advantages of Emile's solution are: